nfugal/bastion/README.md

-# Minimal Linux Docker container for use as an SSH bastion
+# SSH bastion via Docker container

 ## Usage

-Create an `authorized_keys` file with all public keys that can connect to this bastion.
-Make the file publicly readable or the user in the docker will not have the permission to read it.
+Create an `authorized_keys` file and add the public keys you wish to use for this bastion.
+Make the file publicly readable or the user in the docker will not be able to read it.

 	chmod a+r authorized_keys

-Put the options you want in a `sshd_config` file.
-Suggested options for a bastion are in the `sshd_config.bastion` file in this repo
+Put the options you want in an `sshd_config` file.
+Suggested options are in the `sshd_config.bastion` file in this repo.

 Change the port to match the one specified in your `sshd_config` then run the following command to start the bastion.

 	docker run --name bastion -d --restart=always -v $(pwd)/authorized_keys:/home/dev/.ssh/authorized_keys:ro -v $(pwd)/sshd_config:/etc/ssh/sshd_config:ro -p 9022:9022 nfugal/bastion